 We have 99 professors and lecturers.

-There have been nine endowed professorships in the college bestowed on exceptional faculty in the college.
+There have been eleven endowed professorships in the college bestowed on exceptional faculty in the college.

 Scholarships and Awards